robenkleene/collections/cards/music-theory.md

 - **In music theory, what is a major triad?** A chord with a minor third on top of a major third
 - **In music theory, what is an augmented triad?** A chord with two major thirds
 - **In music theory, what is a diatonic triad?** A chord in the current key
-- **In music theory, what are the diatonic triads starting from the root chord?** Tonic, Supertonic, Mediant, Subdominant, Dominant, Submediant, Leading-Tone
+- **In music theory, what are the scale degrees called starting from the root?** Tonic, supertonic, mediant, subdominant, dominant, submediant, leading note
 - **In music theory, what is a seventh chord?** A triad, plus a seventh interval above the chord's root
 - **In music theory, what is a major seventh chord?** A major triad, plus a major seventh
 - **In music theory, what is a dominant seventh?**A major triad, plus a minor seventh